India’s IT workers must unionise to check blatant exploitation

 This could also be seen as an effort to normalize the salaries in a sector where salaries were skyrocketing a few years back.
 The workforce which cannot be retrained, as per some of the industry leaders, are mainly the ones falling inside the 10+ years experience bracket which usually commands a better pay package within the industry.
 Given the context, employees in the IT sector are an anxious crowd worrying for their jobs.
 Trade unions might be looking to make use of this anxiety and must be thinking this is the right time to unionize this crowd.

-IT and ITeS are exempted from Industrial Employment Act for fixed periods and ‘business friendly’ governments extend this exemption from time to time .
+IT and ITeS are exempted from the Industrial Employment Act for fixed periods and ‘business-friendly’ governments extend this exemption from time to time.
 None of the IT employers would encourage their employees participating in Trade Union activities.
-Given they are exempt from Standing Orders, it would be easier for them to prevent their employees from being member of a union(???).
+Given they are exempt from Standing Orders, it would be easier for them to prevent their employees from being a member of a union.
 Another argument from these employers is that they take care of their employee welfare without the standard rules and regulations and hence need not have to be covered by the act which is also said to be archaic since it first came into being in 1946.
 Given the current economic scenario, these IT majors are forced to demand more working hours from their employees.

 But then, some of these comforts are available to a smaller section of the IT crowd.
-A larger section, including women employees are facing hardships when the demands for additional hours impacts the much celebrated work life balance within the industry.
-One thing is sure that in the coming years sheen of an IT job is going to make way for larger restrictions and it would start look more like just another job.
+A larger section, including women employees, are facing hardships when the demands for additional hours impact the much-celebrated work-life balance within the industry.
+One thing is sure that in the coming years sheen of an IT job is going to make way for larger restrictions and it would start looking more like just another job.
 Once that happens, we might witness many wanting to protect their interest and rights which could make way for unionization in the industry.
 As the cliché goes, watch this space.